Borough of Waverley: Elections

 Since the last boundary changes in 2023 the council has comprised 50 councillors representing 24 wards, with each ward electing one, two or three councillors.
-Elections are held every four years.
+Elections were held every four years.

+Further borough council elections were cancelled in 2026, and an election for the new West Surrey Council was held instead.
+West Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Waverley Borough Council and the borough of Waverley will be abolished.

 Geography

 Waverley's landscape is influenced by its position within the landform of the Weald.
 It contains parts of the North Downs and the Greensand Ridge and large parts of the borough are within the Surrey Hills AONB.
 It has the most green space in absolute terms in Surrey at 293.1 km2 according to the central government-compiled Generalised Land Use database of January 2005, approximately half of which is woodland.

 Blackheath Common, in the north of the borough, is a Site of Special Scientific Interest, as is the Devil's Punch Bowl in the south of the district.

 Demography

 A Legatum Prosperity Index published by the Legatum Institute in October 2016 showed Waverley as the most prosperous council area in the United Kingdom.